-We are concerned that there are not adequate measures in place to ensure the efficient use of charitable assets and to prevent the misappropriation of charitable assets.
-We will provide two recommendations to improve the productivity and competitiveness of the non-profit and charitable sector through greater transparency and other recommendations.
+We are concerned that there are not adequate measures in place to ensure the efficient use of charitable assets, prevent the misappropriation of charitable assets and prevent non-profits and charities from engaging in egregious conduct.
+We will provide some recommendations to improve transparency in the non-profit and charitable sector as well as other recommendations to improve regulation and impact of the charity sector.